 11. Set Goals

-Teaching students how to set goals, leads them to believe in themselves (confidence) and their own power to take actions that influence their lives (agency), supporting their social-emotional learning and growth.
-Use Wixie to write down, and commit to, goals for the school year.
-Search “goals” for a range of template options, including SMART goals!
+Teaching students how to set goals leads them to believe in themselves (confidence) and their own power to take actions that influence their lives (agency), supporting their social-emotional learning and growth.
+Assign the SMART goals to have students write down, and commit to, goals for the school year.

 12. Design a Vision board